-- In a small saucepan heat the chocolate chips and shortening.
-Heat until all is melted.
-Add corn syrup and milk to the sauce.
-Stir until the mixture is uniform.
+- To make the chocolate glaze, melt the chocolate chips and shortening in a small saucepan.
+Add the corn syrup and milk and stir until the mixture is uniform.

-- Cut the eclair shells in half, fill the shell with cream, and drizzle chocolate glaze on top.
+- To assemble, cut the eclair shells in half, fill them with cream, and drizzle chocolate glaze on top.
 Store in an airtight container in the refrigerator.

 These are really easy to make and actually they did taste better then store bought!
 My nephew loves these so they didn’t last long in my house!